 - Support Solution – Note what your provider told you, suggested, how they worked on and/or fixed the issue.

 By keeping good notes about issues, you will have not only a way to refer back to issues which have not been taken care of but ongoing details and information to help you fix any unresolved problems.

-Part of the magic of using the NutPile service comes in the form of having the ability to share your reports.
+Part of the magic of using the NutPile service comes in the form of having the ability to share and compare with others.
 The more neighbors you have monitoring their services, the bigger the picture gets for everyone.
 By sharing, you can discover if an outage affected only your location or if others in your area suffered the same problem.